madhurinaik3101/UNISERVE/README.md

 10. Each course must have at least one professor assigned to it.
 11. An instructor can teach one or more courses.
 12. A student can only receive one grade for a course.
-13. The ticket status will open, in progress, or resolved to track the development.
+13. The ticket status will be open, in progress, or resolved to track the development.
 14. The students can choose the priority level for their tickets (low, medium, or high).
 15. A student cannot raise a ticket for a course in which they are not registered.
 16. A student should be registered for at least one course only belonging to the term enrolled.